StackVista/stackstate-cli/README.md

     - Bugfixes/improvements of existing commands?
 Patch version.
  3. On a clean and committed and pushed commit run `scripts/create_release.sh -v VERSION` with your version.

+ A tag will be pushed to Gitlab with the format: `v${VERSION}`.
+Gitlab's CI will then run the publishing pipeline.

 ## Nix installation

 Install Nix package manager by following the [official installation instructions](https://nixos.org/download.html).